Cambridge-Hands-On-Science/Experiments/Experiments/Engineering/Suspension Bridge.md

 ### **Science background for demonstrators**

 'Why' suspension bridges are a good idea is to do with the stability of tension - no need to waste strength and weight resisting buckling, so can make lighter and hence longer spans.
 Resistance to buckling is mostly a geometric effect.
 We really need a good demo to communicate this.
+For now you can show that a piece of A4 paper held out in front of you horizontally won't sag if you make it into a tube, but will if you leave it flat.
 This is in contrast to the strength of materials in tension and compression - most do better in compression as cracks are such a big problem in tension.

 'How' they work is a matter of vector addition of forces.
 When explaining on tour, I used a knot with three strands of rope coming from it.
 That was enough for a very basic feel for what is happening, but I would really like something with springs in it to demo the actual vector addition, explain resolving into components and so on (i have an idea using some peg-board and newton-meters to do this, but making the geometry of the vector addition clear will be a real challenge).